Knights-of-Dev/Minimal-Python-Module-Template/README.md

 ```
 pip install merl
 ```
-If it says that 'pip.exe' is blocked by group policy, try this:
+If it says that 'pip.exe is blocked by group policy', try this:
 ```
 python -m pip install --user merl
 ```